-Man wielding knife sets fire to Tokyo train, injuring at least 8, public broadcaster reports
+Man wielding knife sets fire to Tokyo train, injuring at least 17, public broadcaster reports

 The train was operating near Kokuryo Station, in the city of Chofu, west of Tokyo.

-The suspect was also reported to have scattered liquid in the train car, which he then set ablaze.
+The suspect was also reported to have scattered cigarette lighter fluid in the train car, which he then set ablaze.

-At least eight people were injured, NHK reported citing police.
+At least 17 people were injured, NHK reported citing police.
 One of the victims, a man in his 60s, is seriously injured and unconscious, the broadcaster added.

 Police said a man in his 20s, carrying a knife, has been taken into custody, according to NHK.